Digital Security Explained

 Key takeaway

-Together, they form a core part of modern digital resilience.
+Logging records events.
+Monitoring interprets them.
+Together, they provide visibility — a critical part of digital resilience.

 This article is provided for educational purposes only and does not constitute legal, compliance, or professional advice.